-The key to choosing a high school math program is recognizing that your preferences and learning style may not be the same as your teens.
-They may learn differently, and require a different program than you would choose for yourself.
+The key to choosing a high school math program is recognizing that your preferences and learning style may not be the same as your teen’s.
+Your child may learn differently, and require a different program than you would choose for yourself.

-Teenagers will sometimes have pet peeves and personality quirks that interfere with different textbooks and videos.
+Teenagers sometimes have pet peeves and personality quirks that interfere with certain textbooks and videos.
 A teen may be so annoyed by a person on video tutorial that it distracts them from learning.
 What if they don’t like the teacher’s accent?
 Or they can’t stand learning from a white board?
-What if the imitation classroom setting drives them crazy?
+An imitation classroom setting may even drive them crazy.

-Here are some video samples for you to look at, and help you compare choices with your teen.
-Click on each link, and open the video tutorial in each one to “Algebra 1.”
-Then compare them, compare them with your child, and allow your child to give feedback.
-To us the differences may not matter, but to the teenager it might.
-Sometimes simply the choosing will provide “ownership.”
+Here are some video samples to help you compare choices with your teen.
+Click on each link and open the video tutorial in each one to “Algebra 1.”
+Compare them with your child, and allow your child to give feedback.
+The differences may not matter to you, but might To your teen.
+Sometimes simply the ability to choose will provide “ownership.”
 They may (hopefully) be less likely to complain when they have chosen it for themselves.

-- Saxon Teacher was created by Saxon, similar to DIVE, but more extensive.
-It goes through every problem in the text and the test.
+- Saxon Teacher – created by Saxon, similar to DIVE, but more extensive and goes through every problem in the text

-- Teaching Textbooks are very popular, and they demonstrate every problem in the book.
+- Teaching Textbooks – very popular computer-based program which demonstrates every problem in the book

-- Thinkwell – click on the “view sample video” button.
-Thinkwell only allows you to take a test once.
+- Thinkwell – click on the “view sample video” button, only allows student to take a test once

 - Ask Dr. Callahan